 The lyrics this girl comes up with could not be more trash.
 The songs are moderately catchy and the beats are hypnotic in a sinister and sleazy kind of way.

-It is somehow remarkable that when you turn on the radio these days your kids could be listening to chart-toppers like Taylor Swift, Justin Bieber, and Kesha.
+However, it is somehow remarkable that when you turn on the radio these days your kids could be listening to chart-toppers like Taylor Swift, Justin Bieber, and Kesha.

 This is amazing when you consider the fact that they could by just mindlessly singing the lyrics: "Prior to I leave, brush my teeth with a bottle of Jack/Cause when I leave for the night, I ain't coming back."